 M.A. in Humanities & Social Thought, New York University, 2015

-Research Interests: Contemporary Persian literature, literary translation (theory and practice), literary geography and cartography, literature and philosophy.
+Research Interests: Contemporary Persian literature, literary translation (theory and practice), exile literature.

 Amanda J. Mixon